Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

 \subsection{Main Experiments}

-We simulated realistic aggregation scenarios by embedding each gold context size at varying positions within a fixed sequence of distractors.
-This tests both gold size sensitivity and positional sensitivity simultaneously.
+We simulate realistic aggregation scenarios by embedding each gold context size at varying positions within a fixed sequence of distractors.
+This tests both gold size and positional sensitivity simultaneously.
+We evaluate eleven leading LLMs: